Anick's conjecture for polyhedral products: Loop spaces of moment-angle complexes

 \subsection{Loop homology and reflected BB polynomials}

-Homological algebra of Stanley--Reisner rings is related to loop homology of polyhedral products via the following theorem. \begin{theorem}[{originally \cite[(8.4)]{panov_ray}, see \cite[Theorem 1.1]{vylegzhanin22} or \cite[Proposition 6.5]{franz}}] Let $\K$ be a simplicial complex on $[m]$ and $\k$ be a principal ideal domain.
-There is an isomorphism of graded algebras
+Homological algebra of Stanley--Reisner rings is related to loop homology of polyhedral products via the following theorem.
+Recall that $\DJ(\K):=(\CC P^\infty,\ast)^\K$ is the Davis--Januszkiewicz space and $\ZK:=(D^2,S^1)^\K$ is the moment-angle complex corresponding to $\K$. \begin{theorem}[{originally \cite[(8.4)]{panov_ray}, see \cite[Theorem 1.1]{vylegzhanin22} or \cite[Proposition 6.5]{franz}}] Let $\K$ be a simplicial complex on $[m]$ and $\k$ be a principal ideal domain.
+There is an isomorphism of graded $\k$-algebras

 \end{theorem} Theorem ~\ref{thm:loophomologydjk} implies that the loop homology of $\DJ(\K)$ admits a $\ZZ\times\Zm$-grading, given by $H_{-i,2\alpha}(\Omega\DJ(\K);\k):=\Ext^i_{\k[\K]}(\k,\k)_{2\alpha}$.
 We consider the multigraded Poincar\'e series